nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-custom-metadata.md

 It's important to note that `storeDirectory` returns the CID of the directory listing, and you'll need to append the filename to the CID to construct links to the files themselves.

-For example, storing an image named `pinpie.jpg` using `storeDirectory` might return the CID `bafybeiajdopsmspomlrpaohtzo5sdnpknbolqjpde6huzrsejqmvijrcea`.
+For example, storing an image named `pinpie.jpg` using `storeDirectory` might return the CID
+<code class="overflow-wrap-breakword">bafybeiajdopsmspomlrpaohtzo5sdnpknbolqjpde6huzrsejqmvijrcea</code>.
 If you [view this CID on an HTTP gateway](https://bafybeiajdopsmspomlrpaohtzo5sdnpknbolqjpde6huzrsejqmvijrcea.ipfs.dweb.link), you should see a directory listing page with a link to the file `pinpie.jpg`.

 To link to the image, you'll need to add `/pinpie.jpg` to the CID to create a valid IPFS URI: